Published November 30, 2017, Updated December 14, 2020

 My holiday decorations attempt to add a sprinkle of Christmas without bombarding a space with too many traditional elements (your decor should add to your home’s style, not detract).
 A wreath can be the ideal way to begin your subtle approach to decking the halls.
 Choose a wreath that has a simple colour theme, which can add just a touch of whimsy or inspire your overall holiday look.

-This year, I have chosen wreaths and garlands that boast magnolia leaves and flowers for the inside of our home.
+I choose wreaths and garlands that boast magnolia leaves and flowers for the inside of our home.
 The rich, deep greens and bright whites inject an element of nature while offering a sense of the winter season.
 I love the way in which the magnolia organically complements my home.
-The white leaves satisfy my obsession for white, and the large, full leaves accompany the contemporary design scheme of my home nicely.
+The white leaves satisfy my obsession for white and the large, full leaves accompany the contemporary design scheme of my home nicely.
 I highly recommend including some magnolia wreaths in your home if you want your Christmas decor to be both modern and subtle.

 For our main entrance, I do go a little overboard.
 I like to use a more traditional wreath and this one is always the largest.
 We are a family who enjoys the festive season, so this oversized wreath is a symbol of our excitement for the holidays.
 I like this wreath to include some added decor, including pine combs and pine branches.
 The whole family enjoys the hanging of these wreaths as well as our other decorations; it truly is the starting off point of this wonderful season.